x86-64 Assembly

 Low-Level and Architecture Language

-Annotated solutions for x86-64, ARM, MIPS, and RISC-V assignments, with stack-frame diagrams on every function and pipeline-timing tables on every hazard analysis.
-The most-deducted bug in Machine Structures and Computer Systems labs (Berkeley CS61C, CMU 15-213, U of T CSC258, Manchester COMP15111, NUS CS2100, IIT Bombay CS232) is a callee-saved register clobbered without a matching push, the exact failure mode our tutors annotate inline.
-Verified CS graduates from Purdue, Georgia Tech, U of Toronto, Manchester, NUS, and IIT, starting at $20 per task, 14-hour average turnaround.
+Annotated x86-64, ARM, MIPS, and RISC-V solutions, with a stack-frame diagram on every function and a pipeline-timing table on every hazard analysis.
+The single biggest deduction on a computer architecture assignment is a callee-saved register clobbered without a matching push and pop, the exact failure mode our tutors annotate inline.
+Verified CS graduates with ISA-level depth, from $20 per task, 14-hour average turnaround.

 Why Assembly

-Annotated solutions for x86-64, ARM, MIPS, and RISC-V assignments, with stack-frame diagrams on every function and pipeline-timing tables on every hazard analysis.
-The most-deducted bug in Machine Structures and Computer Systems labs (Berkeley CS61C, CMU 15-213, U of T CSC258, Manchester COMP15111, NUS CS2100, IIT Bombay CS232) is a callee-saved register clobbered without a matching push, the exact failure mode our tutors annotate inline.
-Verified CS graduates from Purdue, Georgia Tech, U of Toronto, Manchester, NUS, and IIT, starting at $20 per task, 14-hour average turnaround.
+Annotated x86-64, ARM, MIPS, and RISC-V solutions, with a stack-frame diagram on every function and a pipeline-timing table on every hazard analysis.
+The single biggest deduction on a computer architecture assignment is a callee-saved register clobbered without a matching push and pop, the exact failure mode our tutors annotate inline.
+Verified CS graduates with ISA-level depth, from $20 per task, 14-hour average turnaround.

 Topics covered